Ruban2205/Data-Science-Introduction/README.md

 Welcome to the **Data Science Introduction** repository!
 This repository is designed to provide an introduction to the field of data science, covering various topics and techniques commonly used in the industry.

+## 📚 Introduction

+Data Science is a multidisciplinary field that combines statistics, mathematics, programming, and domain knowledge to extract insights and knowledge from data.
+It involves various stages, such as data collection, data cleaning, data analysis, modeling, and visualization, with the goal of making data-driven decisions and solving complex problems.

+This repository serves as a starting point for individuals interested in learning about data science.
+It provides code examples, tutorials, and resources to help you get started and gain a solid foundation in the field.

 ## Topics 📄

 1) [Introduction with Python Dictionary](/01_Python_Dictionary_Datasets.ipynb)